smart-on-fhir/cumulus-library/docs/creating-sql-with-python.md

 - Create a distinct table that has an ID for joining back to the original
 - Perform this join as appropriate to create a table with unnested data

-You may find it useful to use the `--builder [filename]` sub argument of the cli build command to run just your builder for iteration.
+You may find it useful to use the `--builder [filename]` sub argument of the CLI `build` command to run just your builder for iteration.
 The [Sample bulk FHIR datasets](https://github.com/smart-on-fhir/sample-bulk-fhir-datasets) can provide an additional testbed database above and beyond whatever you produce in house.